KyleMayes/vulkanalia/tutorial/book/src/introduction.md

 # Introduction

-This tutorial is an adaptation of <https://vulkan-tutorial.com> to use Rust instead of C/C++.

-The vast majority of the credit for this tutorial should go the author of <https://vulkan-tutorial.com>, [Alexander Overvoorde](https://github.com/Overv).
+This tutorial is an adaptation of <https://vulkan-tutorial.com> to use Rust instead of C++.
+The majority of the credit for this tutorial should go the author of the original tutorial, [Alexander Overvoorde](https://github.com/Overv).

 ## About